 Hello!
-I’m John Emerson, VFX Artist and Budget Manager for the City of Derby, Kansas.
+I’m John Emerson, a VFX Artist and ex-Budget Manager for a municipality in Kansas.
 I have a Master’s of Public Administration with an emphasis certificate in Finance from the Hugo Wall School of Public Affairs at Wichita State University and a Bachelor’s of Science from Wichita State University.

 I created videogamelayoffs.com after studying negative externalities attributed to Blizzard’s Irvine campus on the local governments’ budgetary concerns and subsequent regular news articles about mass layoffs in the video games industry.
 Video Game Layoffs is a database I have gathered, and continue to expand upon, of news articles and government notices such as Worker Adjustment and Retraining Notification Act (WARN Act) compliance notices issued by major employers in the industry.
 I do keep track of smaller numbered layoff events, however that is not the primary purpose of this data set.